2003 Michigan Wolverines football team

 The 2003 Michigan Wolverines football team represented the University of Michigan in the 2003 NCAA Division I-A football season.
 The team's head coach was Lloyd Carr.
 The Wolverines played their home games at Michigan Stadium.
-The team won the first of its back to back Big Ten Championships.
-The team lost to the USC Trojans in 2004 Rose Bowl.
+The team won the first of its back-to-back Big Ten championships.
+The team lost to the USC Trojans 28–14 in the 2004 Rose Bowl.